collective-soundworks-workshops/201605-musictechfest-mtf-orgy/README.md

 # ORGy

-*This experience was designed during the MusicTechFest - CoSiMa workshop - Berlin, May 2016.*
+A collaborative additive synthesizer rendered through smartphones using a web-browser
 > @todo app description

+*This experience was designed during the Soundworks workshop "Hack the Audience" at the MusicTechFest Berlin in may 2016.*

 ## Credits

+> @todo designed by
-> @todo add names (designed by, developped by)
+> @todo developped by

 The application is developped using the [`soundworks`](https://github.com/collective-soundworks/soundworks) framework and [`soundworks-template`](https://github.com/collective-soundworks/soundworks-template) application.